Just what IS a French Country Kitchen? How do you make a French Farmhouse Kitchen?

 Create your own French Farmhouse Kitchen by adding:

--Baskets everywhere.
+- Baskets everywhere.
 Tout le monde.
 Plop them in corners, hang them from the ceilings.
-Be sure to enjoy the vids below to see my favorite baskets.
+Be sure to enjoy the vids below to see my

 Stuffing coming out of your favorite chair?